KarolS/millfork/doc/abi/undefined-behaviour.md

 * stack overflow: exhausting the hardware stack due to excess recursion, excess function calls or excess stack-allocated variables

+* on ROM-based platforms: writing to arrays

+* on ROM-based platforms: using global variables with an initial value

 * violating the [safe assembly rules](../lang/assembly.md)

 * violating the [safe reentrancy rules](../lang/reentrancy.md)